 Flexibility

-A major benefit of this program is that it provides employees with flexibility, allowing them to vary their work schedules.
-The Department of Labor even refers to work schedules that fit outside of the normal 9-5 work day as “flexible schedules.”
-Flexible work schedules are not a recent phenomenon nor a fad—in 1997, one-quarter of the American workforce had some form of a flexible schedule.
+A major benefit of this type of scheduling is that it provides employees with flexibility, allowing them to vary their work schedules.
+The Department of Labor even refers to work schedules that fit outside of the normal 9-5 work day as flexible work schedules.

 Decreased time spent in commute

 No one enjoys sitting in traffic, waiting to get to work.
-As the 9/80 format allows an employee to take one day off in a two-week period, this cuts a whole day of commuting out of their schedule.
-In addition to this, when an employee works a nine-hour shift, they may experience less traffic on their commute home, as they miss rush-hour traffic.
+Because the 9/80 format allows employees to take one day off in a two-week period, an entire day of commuting is cut from their life.
+In addition to this, when an employee works a nine-hour shift, they may experience less traffic on their commute home because they miss rush-hour traffic.

-By knowing that there is a day off coming up, employees can plan out their months to make better use of their personal time.
-Employees may book important appointments on those days, like a checkup at a doctor’s office.
-They can also spend this time with family and friends or do an activity they love.
+Knowing that there is a day off coming up allows employees to plan out their months to make better use of their personal time.
+Employees may book important appointments on those days or spend this time with family and friends.

 Attracting talented employees

 As an employer, you can pitch the 9/80 work schedule as an advantage of joining your company, alongside other benefits such as your medical plan, company culture, and professional development plans.
-This will indicate that you care about the well-being of your employees, as you have implemented an innovative, holistic approach to your work schedule.
-Outlining this schedule will also demonstrate that you are serious about providing workers with flexibility.
+This indicates potential hires that you care about the well-being of your employees.

 Some employers have argued that this schedule breaks the monotony of the regular 40-hour workweek, allowing their employees to establish healthier and more productive work rhythms.
 In the second workweek, in particular, you may see a boost in employee morale as workers anticipate the long weekend ahead.
 Employees may also be motivated to work harder, ensuring that they have completed tasks before their time off.